 Figure 5-3.
-Emergency Equipment Use Control Volume - Load Factor Method
+Portable and Seasonal Equipment Use Control Volume - Load Factor Method

 EFs presented are conservative since each applies to a large range of equipment sizes and designs.
-To obtain data required for emissions calculations, contact the group responsible for operating/maintaining the emergency equipment, typically Civil Engineering, consult the Equipment Specification (Data or Spec) Sheets, or contact the manufacturer.
-Since the EFs provided are applicable to a wide range of equipment sizes, the accuracy of emissions calculations may be enhanced by reviewing the CFR to determine the emission thresholds of each pollutant for emergency-use engines found on an installation.
-Alternatively, the manufacturer may be contacted to request any emissions data they may have on file for those engine models.
+To obtain data required for emissions calculations, contact the group responsible for operating/maintaining the portable and seasonal equipment, typically Civil Engineering, consult the Equipment Specification (Data or Spec) Sheets, or contact the manufacturer to request any emissions data they may have on file for those engine models.
 Additionally, if the engine's Brake Specific Fuel Consumption is available, through the spec sheet or from the manufacturer, use that value for EF unit conversion.
 Finally, since SO_X emissions are a function of the sulfur content of the fuel used, the installation's fuel supplier should be contacted to obtain the actual average sulfur content of the fuel.
 These sulfur content values should then be used in place of the averages provided in the Air Emissions Guide for Air Force Stationary Sources.

-5.6.1 Problem #1 - Fuel Consumption Method
+5.5.1 Problem #1 - Fuel Consumption Method

-A USAF Base is looking to determine the NO_X emissions from a model year 2013 diesel-fired fire pump for the previous year.
-Determine the NO_X emissions from this fire pump for last year using the fuel consumption method.
+A USAF Base is looking to determine the NO_X emissions from an NSPS certified model year 2013 diesel-fired portable generator for the previous year.
+Determine the NO_X emissions from this engine for last year using the fuel consumption method.
 This installation is not located in Alaska.
 The engine used a total of 12 gal of fuel last year.
 The engine spec sheet states that it is a 240 hp engine with a displacement of 2.1 L per cylinder.

 Step 1 - Select and record EF and fuel Heating Value.
-The EFs for diesel-fired engines are provided in the 2018 Air Emissions Guide for Air Force Stationary Sources.
-The NO_X EF is 1.98E+00 lb/MMBtu.
+The EFs for diesel-fired engines are provided in the 2020 Air Emissions Guide for Air Force Stationary Sources.
+The NO_X EF is 7.62E-01 lb/MMBtu.
 The heating value of diesel is given as 138,000 Btu/gal.